 Thanks to support from the Gerstner Family Foundation and the Heckscher Foundation for Children, the SUNY Impact Foundation is working with these granting foundations on the administration and data collection of a SUNY Student Emergency Fund pilot program.
 Emergency funds have been established at seven SUNY campuses: University at Albany, University at Buffalo, SUNY Buffalo State, Cayuga Community College, Dutchess Community College, SUNY Oneonta, and SUNY Orange.
 The funds will enable these campuses to rapidly respond to students experiencing unforeseen financial hardships due to situations such as homelessness or threat of eviction, medical emergency, natural disaster, domestic violence, theft, and loss of employment.
 Examples of eligible expenses include rent, utilities, clothing, furniture, medical expenses, back-up child care, back-up transportation, and replacement of stolen items needed for school.
 Pilot programs began in the Spring 2018 semester.

 The Foundation collaborates with SUNY System Administration, all 64 SUNY schools, and private donors to design and administer a variety of scholarships and fellowships that help determined students earn a college degree at SUNY.
-These scholarship and fellowship opportunities are unique in that they have varying eligibility requirements that enable deserving students to pursue their education at the SUNY school of their choice.

-An example of one of our latest opportunities is the Stanley S. Litow P-TECH Scholarship Fund described below.
+An example of one of our latest scholarship opportunities is the Stanley S. Litow P-TECH Scholarship Fund described below.

 In honor of SUNY Trustee and IBM International Foundation president emeritus, Stanley S. Litow, with thanks to the generosity of the IBM Corporation, the SUNY Impact Foundation has established the Stanley S. Litow P-TECH Scholarship Fund.
 P-TECH schools are innovative, public, grade 9-14 schools that bring together high school, college, and career.
 Within six-years, students graduate with a no-cost Associates degree in applied science, engineering, computers, and related disciplines, along with the skills and knowledge they need to continue their studies or step easily into information technology jobs.